Timedifference - Gravity explored

 This is comparing to the existing known value of 45 microsec pretty accurate.

-Next to come will be the explanation of the dynamis part ( special relativity)
+Next to implement will be the explanation of the dynamic part involving the Lorenzt contraction